leobudima/elogii-blog/content/driving-more-sales-with-local-delivery.md

 ### Be Clear About the Delivery Policy

 To ensure your reputation stays intact, it’s important to have a clear delivery policy.
-This can proects your business against unsatisfied customers, or people who don’t qualify for local delivery.
+This can protects your business against unsatisfied customers, or people who don’t qualify for local delivery.

 A simple delivery policy page on your website that explains who can qualify for local shipping, [**how you handle returns**](https://elogii.com/blog/reverse-logistics-and-ecommerce-returns/), missed deliveries, or damaged goods can solve many of these problems.